-H-860-003...Produce an Audio/Video Computer Presentation (SF 276) - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
-The presentation can also be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.
-The presentation must be able to be played and viewed on a PC using Windows Media Player, Real Player, iTunes, or QuickTime Player.
+H-860-003...Produce an Audio/Video Computer Presentation - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth, including audio and/or video elements.
 A notebook with a printout of all the slides should be submitted.
-The presentation should be at least 2 minutes in length and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation, or voice over and/or original video clip.
-H-860-004...How to STEM (Science, Technology, Engineering and Math)
+The presentation should be at least two minutes in length and no more than five minutes, and include appropriate graphics, sound and either a video clip, animation, or voice over and/or original video clip.
+All slideshows must be uploaded to a cloud sharing service and exhibitors must provide a QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.

-Presentation (SF 276) - Youth design a fully automated 2 to 5 minute 4-h "how to" video.
+H-860-004...How to STEM (Science, Technology, Engineering and Math) Presentation - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
 Submissions should incorporate a picture or video of the 4-Her, as well as their name (first name only), age (as of January 1 of the current year), years in 4-H, and their personal interests or hobbies.
-Videos should be designed for web viewing or may be uploaded to a video streaming application and exhibitors can provide a hard copy QR code for public viewing.
-Any of the following formats will be accepted: .mpeg, .rm, .wmv, .mp4,. ov, ppt, or .avi.

-H-860-005...Virtual Platform Presentation - Youth design a fully automated education presentation (video, notebook, poster, etc).
-Videos should be submitted to mhagemeister5@unl.edu by August 8th.
-Exhibitors must provide a QR code for viewing.
+All slideshows must be uploaded to a cloud sharing service and exhibitors must provide a QR code for viewing.
+Exhibitors should test their codesorlinks on several devices to check for appropriate permissions for public viewing.
+H-860-005...Virtual Platform Presentation - Youth design a fully automated education presentation using any multimedia platform such as TikTok, YouTube, Canva, Canvas, etc. Submissions may include a notebook, poster, etc., explaining the process, experience, and/or presentation.
+All submissions must include a link to the virtual presentation.
+All presentations must be uploaded to a cloud sharing service and exhibitors must provide a QR code for viewing.
 Exhibitors are encouraged to test their codes or links on several devices to check for permissions.

 H-860-006...Create a Web Site/Blog or App - Design a simple website/blog or app for providing information about a topic related to youth.
-Examples include, using either software programs such as an HTML editor like Microsoft's FrontPage or Macromedia's Dreamweaver, and image editor like IrfanView or GIMP or online using WIKI such as Google Sites.
-If the website, blog, or app isn't live include all files comprising the website, blog, or app should be submitted on a flash drive in a plastic case along with the explanation of why the site was created or may be shared through a hard copy share link or QR code for viewing.
-If developed using WIKI or other online tool include a link to the website in the explanation of why the site was created.
-Entries should be submitted to mhagemeister5@unl.edu by August 8th.
+Include an explanation of why the entry was created.
+Any current website, blog, or app development platform is accepted such as: Google Sites, iBuild App, Wix, etc. If the website, blog, or app isn't live, include all files on a flash drive in a plastic case.
+Entries can be uploaded to a cloud sharing service.
+Exhibitors MUST provide a hard copy QR code for viewing.

 Exhibitors are encouraged to test their codes or links on several devices to check for appropriate permissions.